awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ------
 #### [ Bottlerocket user data ]

 Bottlerocket structures user data in the TOML format\.
-You can provide user data that is to be merged with the user data provided by Amazon EKS\.
+You can provide user data to be merged with the user data provided by Amazon EKS\.
 For example, you can provide additional `kubelet` settings\.

 ```
 [settings.kubernetes.system-reserved]